This page contains pdf documents. You can download a free pdf reader here.

 The State of Texas considers 9 graduate credit hours as full-time enrollment.

 Students who have a graduate school-approved Qualifying Examination Results (QER) form do not need to complete this form.
+This is applicable to all students, including International Students.

 Students must have either CLE approval or a graduate school-approved Qualifying Examination Results (QER) form on file in order to be in compliance with Texas State requirements.